orcnd/royalApps/README.md

 i used default laravel/ui views for login ui

 ## How to setup
-- works on php8 and uses sqlite3, prepare working envoriment for it
+- works on php8 and uses sqlite3, prepare working environment for it
 - clone the repo
 - run `composer install` to install depencies
 - run `npm run build` to install node modules